 Their flagship brand Doom Bar is named after an infamous sandbank at the mouth of the Camel Estuary, and is the No.1 cask ale in the UK, available seemingly everywhere.
-Sharp’s Cornish Pilsner lager was also ranked the World’s Best Lager at the World Beer Awards 2013.
-Impressive stuff from a relatively young brewery based in a little known North Cornwall village.
-It is, however, a great area in which to be based, central for many Cornish attractions and activities, and replete with accomodation to suit all types of visitors.
+Sharp’s Cornish Pilsner lager is also award-winning.

-Makers of famous ales available all over the UK, with names like Betty Stogs and the amusingly titled “Betty’s Brazilian” marketed especially for the FIFA World Cup.
+Makers of famous ales available all over the UK, with names like Betty Stogs and the amusingly titled “Betty’s Brazilian”.
 Skinner’s also make Skindog lager and Press Gang cider.
 Situated in the beautiful cathedral city of Truro, their working brewery runs tours for groups or individuals.
-Recently, they have collaborated with River Cottage to make an English Pale Ale using the finest ingredients from the Westcountry.

-A family brewery since 1851 and based, unsurprisingly, in St Austell, this large brewery produces a range of cask and bottled ales as well as the very popular Cornish lager, Korev.
-The beautiful old building also contains a great visitor centre with a shop, bar and restaurant, and the ubiquitous brewery tours are regular and interesting.
+A family brewery since 1851 and based unsurprisingly in St Austell, this large brewery produces a range of cask and bottled ales as well as the very popular Cornish lager, Korev.
+The beautiful old building also contains a great visitor centre with a shop, bar and restaurant, and the brewery tours are regular and interesting.
 If you prefer not to take a guided tour, there is also a fantastic interactive museum.

 One of the most interesting brewing stories in the county.
-852 feet above the sea at Trebarwith Strand, a redundant milking parlour on a farm has been converted into Tintagel Brewery, powered by wind turbine, and award-winning real ales have been developed for Cornwall to enjoy.
-Tours are available to groups if arranged in advance.
+852 feet above the sea at Trebarwith Strand, a redundant milking parlour on a farm has been converted into Tintagel Brewery.
+Powered by wind turbine, it produces award-winning real ales and tours are available to groups if arranged in advance.